sjbylo/container-workshop/88-further-resources/README.md

 # Further resources

-The exercices in this workshop have shown you how OpenShift can be used to deploy and manage your container based applications.
+The labs in this workshop have shown you how OpenShift can be used to deploy and manage your container based applications.

-If you have finished this workshop early and want to experiment some more, we have additional exercises you can try out using our online interactive learning environment.
+If you have finished this workshop early and want to experiment some more, we have additional labs you can try out using our online interactive learning environment.

 * *[OpenShift Interactive Learning Portal](https://learn.openshift.com/)* - An online interactive learning environment where you can run through various scenarios related to using OpenShift.

-The online interactive learning environment is always available so you can continue to work on those exercises even after the workshop is over.
+The online interactive learning environment is always available so you can continue to work on those labs even after the workshop is over.

 * *[OpenShift Cookbook](http://cookbook.openshift.org/)* - Recipes of common tasks that users could need to do on OpenShift.